 Encouraging Girls to Pursue their Dreams

 All children, regardless of gender, race or income level, should be able to pursue their dreams.
-Generation Girl, an initiative of the Applied Materials Foundation, is working to make sure that all girls have the opportunity to reach their potential.
-We are engaging with nonprofit organizations around the country to help girls gain the confidence, skills and opportunities they need to succeed in any path they choose.
+Generation Girl™, an initiative of the Applied Materials Foundation, is working to make sure that all girls have the opportunity to reach their potential.
+We are engaging with nonprofit organizations throughout the United States to help girls gain the confidence, skills and opportunities they need to succeed in any path they choose.

-This program is currently active in the United States - Austin, Texas; Silicon Valley, California; and Gloucester, Massachusetts.
+This program is currently active in the following U.S. communities: Albany/Malta, New York; Austin, Texas; Gloucester, Massachusetts; Hillsboro, Oregon; Kalispell, Montana; and Silicon Valley, California.

 Application Timeline: Proposals for funding must be submitted no later than September 30 via our online grants system.
 Paper submissions will not be accepted or reviewed.
 Funding decisions will be communicated to grantees by October 30.

 to provide Manor Independent School District educators with equity training to give them the tools to identify and eliminate barriers, increase engagement and build STEM self-efficacy for students historically underrepresented in STEM, including low-income girls.

 to excite high school junior girls about engineering college and career opportunities through a 4-day residential camp that includes research-based best practices for engaging girls in STEM such as hands-on engineering projects, role model interactions, presentations and tours.

 Girls on the Run

 to inspire 3rd – 8th grade girls in Santa Clara County to be joyful and confident, using a curriculum which increases female confidence and self-efficacy while training for a 5K run.

 to deliver Feminine norms and STEM curriculum on gender norms with LGBTQ adaptation to 1,000 students in East San Jose schools.